dev-otaher/Saqer/README.md

 # Prerequisites
 1. Python 3.8+ (See: https://youtu.be/i-MuSAwgwCU)
-2. pip
+2. pip (Update pip to latest version if not updated)
+3. Microsoft Build Tools (Download from: https://www.microsoft.com/en-us/download/details.aspx?id=48159)
-3. Create virtual environment.
+4. Create virtual environment.

 # Create Virtual Environment
 To install requried packages, it is better to create virtual environment first: